Here's how to put the net admin out of his (her) misery

 Clearly a mobile VPN must cover both iOS and Android-based devices.
 A single sign-on is highly desirable for both on-premise systems and cloud solutions.
 Deployment options should include purpose-built and virtual machine.

-This must make controlling who and what connects to the network simple.
+Policy control This must make controlling who and what connects to the network simple.
 Complete visibility is key here, as it simplifies auditing and monitoring of network devices enterprise wide.
 Automatic device addition must include features for Windows, Mac, smartphones and tablets.

 The right solution will address regulatory compliance with the most stringent regulations.